typoverflow/note/README.md

     + You can directly install the extension on Windows and MacOS.
 For Linux users, this [issue page](https://github.com/orsharir/github-mathjax/issues/24) may provide some help.
 + Almost all of the course notes deploy both Chinese and English, because
   + orginal materials are written in English,
-  + some concepts can be described more precisely in English,
+  + some concepts can be described more precisely in English.
-  + I am a Chinese student.